reahl/reahl/reahl-doc/doc/tutorial/styling.rst

    self.head.add_css(Url('/link/to/my/own.css'))

-The minutae of what :class:`~reahl.web.fw.Widget`\ s look like is probably not the first thing on a programmer's mind however.
-It is useful just to start programming using *some* look for the :class:`~reahl.web.fw.Widget`\ s, and later customise this look to your liking.
-For this reason, a stylesheet is provided which includes styling for all the standard Reahl :class:`~reahl.web.fw.Widget`\ s.
-You can include this style by adding it to the Head of your :class:`~reahl.web.ui.HTML5Page`:
+The minutae of what |Widget|\ s look like is probably not the first thing on a programmer's mind however.
+It is useful just to start programming using *some* look for the |Widget|\ s, and later customise this look to your liking.
+For this reason, a stylesheet is provided which includes styling for all the standard Reahl |Widget|\ s.
+You can include this style by adding it to the Head of your HTML5Page:

 .. code-block:: python

    self.head.add_css(Url('/styles/basic.css'))

-If you are using the :class:`~reahl.web.ui.HTML5Page` as a page, the same effect can be accomplished by merely passing ``style='basic'`` to its constructor (as can be seen in almost all of our code examples so far).
+If you are using the HTML5Page as a page, the same effect can be accomplished by merely passing ``style='basic'`` to its constructor (as can be seen in almost all of our code examples so far).